 Today it ranks as one of the top 3 ice creams in the US even though they are available in 26% of the nation’s supermarkets.
 (Told you the ice cream is good!)

-A fun thing to do is have everyone get a different flavor.
+But the really fun thing to do is to have everyone in your group get a different flavor.
 In our case we will all sit around one of the ice cream parlor tables with out ice cream cups in front of us.
-At any time Mr J will yell switch and everyone has to switch flavors.
-Our one problem with this is Mr J will also decide where the flavors go so when he has decided which he likes the best it seems to always make its way back to him.
+At any time my son will yell switch and everyone has to switch flavors.
+Our one problem with this that my son will also decide where the flavors go so when he has decided which he likes the best it seems to always make its way back to him.

 Some of our favorite flavors are: